glpi-project/doc/source/advanced/override-locales.rst

 Finally, GLPI uses a cache system to avoid loading MO files at each request.
 You need to clear the cache to see your changes.
 To do so, in Debug mode, go to "Setup > General", "Performance" tab and click on "Reset" button on the "Translation cache" section.
 If you have command-line access, you may also clear this cache using the `glpi:cache:clear` CLI command.
+If you clear the cache with the CLI command, make sure you run the command as the web server user.